Siege of Mons (1572): St. Bartholomew's Day

-On 11 August Gaspard de Coligny, with the approval of King Charles IX, had written to the Prince, that he expected soon to begin his march towards the Netherlands.
+On 11 August Gaspard II de Coligny, with the approval of King Charles IX, had written to the Prince, that he expected soon to begin his march towards the Netherlands.
 However, in France, Charles IX lost his nerve, fearing a Spanish invasion and a Catholic rebellion if he persisted in the planned invasion of the Netherlands to support the Huguenots and the Dutch Protestants.
 The result was St. Bartholomew's Day massacre on 23 August.
 When the news reached the Netherlands, it affected the morale of the Protestant troops (especially in the army of Louis of Nassau at Mons, because a great part of his troops were Huguenots), while in the Spanish camp it was celebrated by bonfires and illuminations, even in the Church of St. Michael and St. Gudula (now Brussels' cathedral), the Catholic population sang anthems in honor of "the most Christian King of France".

 In early September, Don Fernando, Duke of Alba (who despite being a strong defender of Catholicism, described the massacre as an atrocity), arrived at Mons with reinforcements and took command of the operations.
-The Prince of Orange continued to advance through the Netherlands, and some cities and villages were forced to open the doors to its passage for fear (Alba was specially angry for this), although some, such as Leuven, prevented the Orange's troops entering the city, in exchange for supplies.
+The Prince of Orange continued to advance through the Netherlands, and some cities and villages were forced to open the doors to his passage for fear (Alba was especially angry for this), although some, such as Leuven, prevented Orange's troops from entering the city, in exchange for supplies.
 On 10 September the army arrived near Mons, and Alba, knowing the Orange's arrival, positioned his troops for a possible attack.